fermyon/developer/content/spin/kv-store.md

 {"views":3,"previous_request":"/goodbye"}
 ```

+When you run the above commands, you will see the output (similar to what is shown in our code block above); confirming the key/value pairs are stored correctly.

 ## Conclusion

-This is an early preview for working with key/value stores, and we want to get feedback on the ergonomics of the API (and what new APIs we should implement), as well as on what backing stores you would like to see.
+This is an early preview for working with key/value stores, and we want to get feedback on the ergonomics of the API.
+We are curious about what new APIs you would suggest we implement and are also interested in learning about what backing stores you would like to see.
 In the next iterations for this feature, we will focus on configuring multiple KV stores with multiple backing services (such as cloud services).

 ## Next Steps

-- You can read the [improvement proposal for key/value support](https://github.com/fermyon/spin/pull/1045) as well as the [the implementation for the current feature](https://github.com/fermyon/spin/pull/1035).
-- Please share your thoughts in [our Discord community](https://discord.gg/AAFNfS7NGf)
+You can read the [improvement proposal for key/value support](https://github.com/fermyon/spin/pull/1045) as well as the implementation for the [current feature](https://github.com/fermyon/spin/pull/1035).
+Please feel free to ask questions and also share your thoughts in [our Discord community](https://discord.gg/AAFNfS7NGf).